nefarius/DsHidMini/README.md

 - **Rumble exposure via Force Feedback**
   - The rumble motors are exposed as Force Feedback effects, allowing for great game compatibility
 - Supports the [**PCSX2 PlayStation 2 Emulator**](https://pcsx2.net/)
+  - Controller gets picked up by LilyPad plugin with all device features
 - Supports the [**RPCS3 PlayStation 3 Emulator**](https://pcsx2.net/)
+  - Controller gets picked up by DualShock 3 handler with all device features

 ## How it works